ramigs/strapi-nuxt-article/strapi-nuxt.md

-If the registration was successful, a success message is displayed by the Notification component, requesting that the user completes the registration process by clicking the confirmation link in sent email:
+If the registration was successful, a success message is displayed by the Notification component, requesting that the user completes the registration process by clicking the confirmation link that was sent:

 ![Strapi Register Success](./strapi-nuxt-register-success.png)